philipvanderbroek/philipvanderbroek.github.io/Design System.md

 <figure><img src="/images/design_system/type.png"></figure>

-The principal designer implemented a prototyping branch in code to test the design system as it evolved.
-This also allowed us to easily share our progress with developers and the broader company.
+The principal designer created a prototype in code to test the design system as it evolved.
+This also allowed us to easily share our progress with developers and the broader company; all they had to do was ping a url.

 In our weekly design team meeting we would discuss progress and assign out particular tasks.
-We would also use that time to discuss real instances of the components in features we were working on to understand the considerations in a real context.
+We would also use that time to discuss real instances of the components in features we were working on to understand the considerations in a true context.
 The principal designer and I had weekly meetings and ad hoc collaboration with the front end developers throughout the process.

 ### Final Result